forj-oss/jplugins/DESIGN.md

 2. list installed plugins and loop on each of them
 3. if version change, identify the change and add missing dependency (new one)
 4. display what changed

+Step: Read a features.yaml, and pre-installed list pre-install.lst (if exists) and build a features.lock

+1. write `jplugins-preinstalled.lst` from an existing installation
+2. read `jplugins-preinstalled.lst` and write a simple lock file `jplugins.lock`
+3. read `jplugins-features.yaml`, apply rules and write the lock file.

+Step: Read the lock file, download plugins and install them in Jenkins home

+1. read `jplugins.lock` and list plugins
+2. download plugins is series and install them in Jenkins home (must exist)

+Step: Parallelize plugins download to accelerate download (POC)

+1. Parallelize the download with GO channel